Updated February 26, 2020

 - What’s unique: This is your only opportunity for a character dinner, in or out of the parks.
 It is also the only place to find Goofy’s famous Peanut Butter and Jelly Pizza and Mac n Cheese Pizza.
 Kids LOVE this option because of the huge amount of “kid food”.

 - Check out one of our visits from 2015 so you know what to expect.
-My most recent visit can be found here, which was in January 2017.
+Another visit can be found here, which was in January 2017.
 Finally, I visited in September 2019.
 Find that review here.

 - Some people suggest that this option has gone down in quality.
 We had a great time at this meal, but encountered more characters at others.
 Other locations are more up to date decor wise, as well.